jido/Arcadam/README.md

 which only does the _specialchars_ transformation.

-To choose which steps are applied for a particular style class, define a special substitution "steps" followed by the style class.
+To choose which steps are applied for a particular style class, define a special substitution called "steps" followed by the style class.

 Example: